- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 Cons

-- Specialized focus: Primarily tailored for courses and coaching, Kajabi might not suit those looking to develop different types of membership sites.
+- Specialized focus: Primarily designed for courses and coaching, Kajabi might not suit those looking to build other types of membership sites.

 - Premium pricing: Kajabi’s premium pricing may be a barrier for newcomers or those with limited budgets.

-- Customization limits: Despite its range of options, Kajabi’s customization capabilities may not satisfy those seeking highly unique designs or specific functionalities.
+- Customization limits: Despite its range of options, Kajabi’s customization capabilities may not meet the needs of those seeking highly unique designs or specific functionalities.

 - No native forum support: The platform lacks traditional forum tools, essential for detailed, threaded discussions.